These Rent-to-Own Homes Programs Can Help You Get Into That House

 Dream America

-Dream America accepts applicants who have the income and funds needed for an FHA or VA loan, but who can’t qualify because of low FICO scores or other issues that make it too challenging to get a mortgage.
-To qualify for this program, you’ll need a minimum FICO score of 500, a monthly household income of at least $4,000, 12 months of on-time rent payments, and $8,000 in savings that can be used toward a home purchase.
+Dream America accepts applicants with a minimum FICO score of 500, a monthly household income of at least $4,000, 12 months of on-time rent payments, a debt-to-income ratio below 50%, and $8,000 in savings that can be used toward a home purchase.

-Dream America operates in Atlanta, Georgia, Dallas Texas, and the Florida metro areas of Jacksonville, Orlando, Sarasota, and Tampa.
+Dream America operates in Atlanta, Dallas, and the Florida metro areas of Jacksonville, Orlando, Sarasota, and Tampa.
 Approved participants can pick any single-family home or townhouse for sale in these communities, so long as it’s priced between $150,000 and $400,000 and fits within the applicant’s monthly budget.
-The home can be new construction or resale but has to have been built or renovated in the last 15 years.
+The home can be new construction or resale but has to have been built or renovated in the past 15 years.

 Dream America buys the home in all cash and leases it to the home seeker for 12 months (although you can renew your lease and purchase contract if necessary).
 An onboarding fee equal to 1% of the home price will be due at the time of closing, and the first month’s rent is due before move-in.